tsykoduk/greg.nokes.name/_posts/2020-03-03-working-remote.md

 **Video On**

 I also try and have meetings with my video on.
 It's more for me then for anyone else.
 I make sure that I and my workspace are presentable every day.
+Good back lighting is important - I know that since I face a window, I look way better on sunny day then I do on cloudy ones.

 **Healthy Snacks**